starlitriver/starlitriver.github.io/content/biology/cell membrane.md

 title:
 ---

-the cells are seperated from the outside of the cells by the [cell membrane](https://www.khanacademy.org/science/ap-biology/cell-structure-and-function/plasma-membranes/a/structure-of-the-plasma-membrane), which is a plasma membrane. this "encasing of salad oil" effectively serves as a barrier that allows some lipid-soluble molecules and some small molecules to permeate the membrane, but the it effectively repels the many large, water-soluble molecules and electrically charged ions that the cell must import or export in order to live.
+the cells are separated from the outside of the cells by the [[cell membrane]], which is a plasma membrane. this "encasing of salad oil" effectively serves as a barrier that allows some lipid-soluble molecules and some small molecules to permeate the membrane, but the it effectively repels the many large, water-soluble molecules and electrically charged ions that the cell must import or export in order to live.

 ## membrane composition

-the membrane consisits of phos
+the membrane consists of [[phospholipids]]

 ## membrane transport